-- significant amounts of highly liquid cash on-balance sheet;

-- undrawn committed credit facilities; - diversified Euro funding programmes (such as a € 12 billion Euro medium-term note ("EMTN") programme eligible to the Corporate Sector Purchase Programme of the European Central Bank ("ECB"), a € 11 billion Negotiable European Commercial Paper programme eligible to the Pandemic Emergency Purchase Programme of the ECB, and a € 4 billion Euro Commercial Paper programme); and - access to USD funding (through a US\$ 3 billion US Commercial Paper programme, and a 144A US dollar bond market).
+- significant amounts of highly liquid cash on-balance sheet; - undrawn committed credit facilities; - diversified euro funding programmes (such as a €12 billion euro medium-term note ("EMTN") programme eligible to the Corporate Sector Purchase Programme of the European Central Bank ("ECB"), a €11 billion Negotiable European Commercial Paper programme eligible to the Pandemic Emergency Purchase Programme of the ECB, and a €4 billion euro Commercial Paper programme); and - access to US dollar funding (through a US\$3 billion US Commercial Paper programme, and a 144A US dollar bond market).

-On 5 July 2022, the Company signed a new sustainability-linked Revolving Syndicated Credit Facility (the "2022 facility") committed by 38 banks for € 8 billion with a maturity of five years and two extension options of one year (subject to banks' approval).
-The 2022 facility cancels and replaces the € 6 billion sustainability-linked Revolving Syndicated Credit Facility signed in 2020.
+On 5 July 2022, the Company signed a new sustainabilitylinked Revolving Syndicated Credit Facility (the "2022 facility") committed by 38 banks for $\in$ 8 billion with a maturity of five years and two extension options of one year (subject to banks' approval).
+This facility incorporates an adjustment mechanism that links the applicable margin of the facility (which can go either up or down) to the achievement of annual targets for two selected sustainability key performance indicators related to environmental rating and health & safety.
+The 2022 facility cancels and replaces the $\in$ 6 billion Revolving Syndicated Credit Facility signed in 2020.